- Two prerequisite years

 Each year 5 student is placed at one of 8 BC health authority core sites.
 These include:

 - Interior Health Authority Kamloops

 - Vancouver Coastal Health

 Although student site preferences are considered, they cannot be guaranteed.
-As a result, all students must be willing to relocate for some or all of the internship year.
+As a result, all students must be willing to relocate for some or all of the practice education year.

 Dietetics is a regulated health profession.
 Therefore, dietitians must register with a provincial regulatory body to practice.
 Dietetics regulatory bodies serve to protect the public, by ensuring that Registered Dietitians have required competencies to practice in a safe and ethical manner.
 Once students have completed academic and practical training requirements for dietetics, they are eligible to apply for temporary registration in order to practice.
 To become full registrants, they must pass the Canadian Dietetic Registration Examination (CDRE).
 The CDRE is a national examination that is administered by the Alliance of Canadian Dietetic Regulatory bodies.
 The CDRE is a multiple choice exam designed to test practice-based knowledge, application, and critical thinking skills required to competently and safely practice dietetics.
 Students who graduate from accredited dietetics programs such as UBC’s program have a high success rate with the exam.